Multiple sources of employment and/or pension income or state benefits

 Although the Department for Work & Pensions operates a modified Pay As You Earn (PAYE) scheme when paying taxable ESA or JSA payments, it does not deduct tax from them.
 If your taxable service payments plus the ESA and/or JSA that you receive are more than your personal allowance you will have to pay tax.

-HMRC reconcile everyone’s tax position at the end of the year, and if you owe tax they will send you a form P800 to collect it.
+HMRC reconcile everyone’s tax position at the end of the year, and if you owe tax they will send you a form P800 or a simple assessment to collect it.
 You can find out more about tax as an employee in the ‘employed section’ of our website.

 If you are self-employed you will need to fill in a self assessment tax return each year and pay any additional tax, National Insurance contributions (NIC) and student loan repayments under the self assessment system.